xiongrxchn/IntelBri.github.io/index.md

 ### 1.1 Motivation

 Reliable routine monitoring and assessments of road conditions can lead to timely preventive action.
 The traditional approach to road damage detection is to use manual reporting of the road potholes.
 Due to the significant scale of the roadway networks, this method is typically unavailable in terms of labor and cost.
-Consdiering that road conditions can be reflected and measured in vibrations [4], the team designs a mobile Raspberry Pi system - Patrolman, for road pothole inspection.
+Considering that road conditions can be reflected and measured in vibrations [4], the team designs a mobile Raspberry Pi system - Patrolman, for road pothole inspection.
 The Patrolman system makes use of the mobility of cars (we use a toy car) to collect the vibration signals during a drive.

 ### 1.2 Goals